 In 2010, Edwards formed his piano trio and released a Jazzlotion E.P. and in 2013, he returned to the studio to record his debut trio album ‘Safe and Sound’.
 The album received positive reviews – 4* in MOJO, 4* in The Evening Standard and 3* in The Guardian.
 In July 2015 the group was selected play at the Montreal Jazz Festival for a ‘BBC Introducing’ showcase in association with the PRS Foundation.
 The performance was recorded and later broadcast on BBC Radio's ‘Jazz on 3’ and Jamie Cullum's Radio 2 programme.

 Edwards’ has collaborated with artists from a range of genres inside and outside the music world, including QB Smith (House producer based in South Africa), Corine D’hondee (documentary film maker), Shlomo (beat-boxing artist), Emma Godebska (visual artist).
 In 2016 he released his second album 'A Matter of Instinct' and he intends to release further singles from that recording session, including a remix of his tune Samba City featuring MOBO and Jazz FM award winning singer Zara McFarlane and the London School of Samba Bateria.
 In December 2016 Edwards made his debut as a film composer, having been commissioned by the British Film Institute, in association with Tomorrow's Warriors Live, to write a new score to a 1925 silent movie entitled 'Body and Soul'.
 The film was written and directed by Oscar Micheaux and features Paul Robeson in his motion picture debut.
+Edwards has very recently celebrated the work of Joni Mitchell in a performance of Hejira at the Southbank Centre, as part of the Women of the World Festival.
+Joined my Mercury prize nominees and other critically acclaimed artists.

-Peter Edwards - New Commimssion – A Journey with the Giants of Jazz (Commissioned by Turner Sims, Southampton)
+Peter Edwards - New Commission – A Journey with the Giants of Jazz (Commissioned by Turner Sims, Southampton)

 Pianist, composer and bandleader and nominee for the 2015 Jazz FM Breakthrough Artist Awards, Peter Edwards, looks into the year 1917, which was a defining year for jazz.
 It saw the births of some of the most influential jazz artists including composer ‘Tadd’ Dameron, singer Ella Fitzgerald, trumpeter Dizzy Gillespie, pianist Thelonious Monk, drummer Buddy Rich and percussionist Mongo Santamaria.
 Taking inspiration from the motifs found in six of the artists’ classic works, Peter Edwards’ piece, to be performed by the Nu Civilisation Orchestra (a Tomorrow’s Warriors ensemble), deconstructs their themes to offer the audience a re-imagined and alternative musical experience.